capawesome-team/capacitor-managed-configurations/README.md

 On **Android**, see [Define managed configurations](https://developer.android.com/work/managed-configurations#define-configuration) and follow the instructions to declare the app's managed configurations correctly.

-> ⚠️ The iOS implementation could not be tested yet.
-I appreciate any feedback.

 ## Configuration

 No configuration required for this plugin.